garbache/memecoin/README.md

 ### Configuration

 1. **Configure Wallet:**
-   - Provide your Solana wallet address and private key in the config.json file.
+   - Provide your Solana wallet address and private key in the configuration field.

 2. **Set Trading Parameters:**
-   - Adjust transaction priority, AutoBuy settings, buy/sell buttons, and slippage in the configuration field.
+   - Adjust transaction priority, AutoBuy settings, buy/sell buttons, and slippage in the config field.

 3. **Token Pair Information:**
    - Specify the SPL token pairs you want to trade.